 If you’re not a big fan (or even if you are a fan) of the starchy mayonnaise that usually passes for potato salad, give this recipe a try.
 It’s much less creamy and if you’re totally anti-mayo, you can just omit it and replace it with an equal amount of olive oil.
 It’s lemony, with a little bite coming from the briny capers and a little crunch coming from the pickled onions and cucumber.

 Try adding some different spices like basil, dill or caraway.
 A little whole grain mustard complements the capers nicely and adds another textural element as well.

-1 Tbs mayonaise (optional, if omitting add another Tbs olive oil)
+- 1 tablespoon mayonaise (optional, if omitting add another tablespoon olive oil)